bonfire-networks/untangle/README.md

 # Untangle

-Logging and inspecting with code location information.
+Logging/inspecting data, and timing functions, with code location information.

+## Logging/inspecting
 `Untangle` provides alternatives for `IO.inspect` and the macros in Elixir's `Logger` to output code location information.
 It also provides a polyfill for `dbg` which was introduce in Elixir 1.14

 The first argument is `inspect`ed and the second argument (if provided) is used as a label: